heymarkwetzel/ux-portfolio/projects/youravon.md

 ✨✨✨

 ### Presentations
 Every other Friday I would present updated design options with my Studio teammates.
 We would craft an agenda,  give a detailed demo, and then receive and prioritize any necessary feedback.
 Instead of slides, I would usually showcase the functionality in our master Axure prototype.
-Showing the interaction as close to real as possible helps to erase ambiguity.
+Showing the interactions as close to how they will be once deployed helps to erase ambiguity.

 ![Avon prototype](/assets/images/projects/youravon-prototype.jpg){:class="img-large"}
 *Axure working file and live prototype*